-Anyone who’s worked restaurants can attest that you’ll traverse many miles and landmines throughout a typical shift.
-You needs shoes that can do the double duty of standing up to the elements and keeping you comfortable — while doing the physically taxing work of cooking or serving all day and into the night.
+Anyone who’s worked in restaurants can attest that you’ll traverse many miles and landmines throughout a typical shift.
+You need shoes that can do the double duty of standing up to the elements and keeping you comfortable — while doing the physically taxing work of cooking or serving all day and into the night.

-Here’s why it's in your best interest to choose the best restaurant shoes possible:
+Here’s why it's in your best interest to choose the most comfortable and non-slip restaurant shoes available:

 A recent study by Emory University found that food service workers “have a 60 percent higher rate of occupational injury than workers in other industries.”
 For both FOH and BOH workers, non-slip shoes are non-negotiable.
 In fact, if you don’t have a policy requiring non-slip shoes for your staff, institute one right away.
 Besides protecting your staff from injury, you’ll be protecting your business.